tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/storage.md

 ### [OCI FlexVolume Driver](https://github.com/oracle/oci-flexvolume-driver)

-You can click the header of this section to check out the github repo for this project.
 The FlexVolume Driver provides the ability to use OCI Block Volumes as Kubernetes Persistent Volumes.
 Let's walk through what that looks like.

 To begin, you should have a Kubernetes cluster already deployed.
 The easiest way to accomplish this on Oracle Cloud Infrastructure is to use the managed Kubernetes service, OKE.
 If you would like to learn more about deploying a Kubernetes cluster on OKE, you can check out our article [here](https://cloudnative.oracle.com/template.html#distributed-systems-management/container-orchestration/oke/quickstart.md).